 Another big reason people love the Boneyard, even though it’s not technically a hike, is that it’s located next to a children’s playground, allowing families a chance to bond and get the best of both worlds all at once.
 The park is also separated by three sections to keep big dogs and little dogs separate, along with one area made for agility training for dogs who have an exceptional amount of training or energy.

-For starters, if you’re planning a trip to Chautauqua Park, you’ll need to do a little planning beforehand.
+For starters, if you’re planning a trip to Chautauqua Park, our Boulder realtors will tell you that you’ll need to do a little planning beforehand.
 It is recommended you carpool, walk, or bike to the area as parking is very limited.
 That said, it’s one of the most renowned hikes in the region for a reason.

 Areas of interest include stunning views of the sandstone Flatirons formation and a passage along the lovely flora and tall grass of the Chautauqua Meadows.
 It’s only a 1.2-mile long in-and-out trail and is open all year from dawn until dusk.
 This trail ends at a junction with the Bluebird-Baird Trail.
 It’s good for both children and dogs.